-A 2009 meta-analysis of nine population-based studies explained that there seems to be a “slightly but significantly increased mortality among patients — especially women” with Crohn’s disease.
-The increase seems to be mostly the result of gastrointestinal diseases and diseases with a possible link to smoking, such as respiratory and genitourinary diseases.
+A 2009 meta-analysis found a slightly increased mortality among patients with Crohn’s disease, particularly women.
+The increase may be the result of gastrointestinal diseases and diseases with a possible link to smoking, such as respiratory diseases and those that affect the urinary and genital tracts.
 More research is needed to see if newer treatments may be helpful in reducing that risk.

-Left untreated, Crohn’s disease may raise your chances of experiencing serious complications.
+If Crohn’s disease is left untreated, this may raise the chance of serious complications.

 An intestinal obstruction is the most common complication for people with Crohn’s disease.

-Medication can often decrease inflammation, but if the stricture is so severe that medication doesn’t work, you may need surgery.
-If not addressed, that obstruction can cut off the blood supply to part of your intestines, and the tissue can die.
-Tissue death can also lead to perforations or even life-threatening infections.
+Medication can often decrease inflammation.
+However, if the stricture is severe and medication isn’t effective, surgery may be needed.
+If not addressed, the stricture can cut off the blood supply to part of the intestines, causing the tissue to die.
+Tissue death can also lead to perforations or life threatening infections.

-About 30 percent of people with Crohn’s disease develop fistulae, which are tracts or tunnels that form from ulcers or sores in the intestinal tract.
+About 30 percent of people with Crohn’s disease develop fistulas.
+These are tracts or tunnels that form from ulcers or sores in the intestinal tract.
 They may develop in or between the intestines, but they may also tunnel out into the bladder or other tissues.

 Fistulas can get infected and cause abscesses.
 Medication, surgery, or both may be necessary, especially for numerous or large fistulas.

-A perforation, or hole, in the intestinal wall is a serious complication because the bowel’s contents can spill through the hole and into the abdomen.
-The bacteria could potentially lead to peritonitis, a serious infection of the lining of the tissue inside your abdomen.
+A perforation, or hole, in the intestinal wall is a serious complication.
+The bowel’s contents may spill through the hole and into the abdomen.
+Bacteria could potentially lead to peritonitis, a serious infection of the lining of the tissue inside your abdomen.

 Many experts consider toxic megacolon to be the most serious of the possible Crohn’s disease complications.
 The colon is unable to contract, so the abdomen becomes alarmingly distended.
 If left untreated, it can lead to sepsis, and possibly perforations in the colon.

-It’s a rare complication of Crohn’s disease, and more likely to occur in people who have ulcerative colitis.
+Toxic megacolon is a rare complication of Crohn’s disease and more likely to occur in people who have ulcerative colitis.

-Crohn’s disease doesn’t seem to differentiate between men and women, but it does develop most commonly when a person is between the ages of 15 and 35.
-There may also be genetic factors and environmental factors at work.
+Crohn’s disease seems to affect both men and women equally, and it develops most commonly when a person is between the ages of 15 and 35.
+There may also be genetic and environmental factors.

-If you experience flare-ups, which can happen at any time throughout the course of your life, let your doctor know.
+If you experience a flare-up, contact your doctor right away.
 They may want to know if you’ve changed anything about your management approach, such as consistently taking prescribed medications.

 Also, if you start developing new or severe symptoms, let your doctor know right away.
 Sudden abdominal pain could be a sign of a bowel obstruction.

-Call your doctor if you experience other symptoms like:
+Call your doctor if you experience other symptoms such as:

 - bloody bowel movements